kinkyninja/openai_telegram_bot/README.md

 Make sure you have python installed.

-pip install aiogram #(or use pip3) pip install openai #(or use pip3)
+pip install aiogram #(or use pip3)

+pip install openai #(or use pip3)

-# then run:
+# Then run in command line:

-python bot.py
+python bot.py (or python3 bot.py)
-or
-python3 bot.py